How to Monitor Network Traffic in Linux & Tools for Bandwidth Usage

 Zabbix is a free, open-source, feature-rich network monitoring application designed in a server-client model.
 Its web-based interface provides real-time network, server, device, and app monitoring.

 The data logs it generates visually represent network performance or device load metrics and can be used to track and improve network performance.
-The app is great for both small and large commercial apps.
+The app is excellent for both small and large commercial apps.

 Zabbix supports most standard network protocols, such as HTTP, FTP, SMTP, IMAP, and others, without installing additional software on the monitored devices.